Habitat: The place where a population (e.g. human, animal, plant, microorganism) lives and its surroundings, both living and non-living.

 Heat Transfer: Flow of heat energy induced by a temperature difference.
 Heat flow through a building envelope typically flows from a heated or hot area to a cooled or cold area.

-Heating Load: The rate at which heat must be added to a space in order to maintain the desired temperature within the space.
+Heating Load: The rate at which heat must be added to space in order to maintain the desired temperature within the space.

 Heating Seasonal Performance Factor: A representation of the total heating output of a central air-conditioning heat pump in Btu’s during its normal usage period for heating, divided by the total electrical energy input in watt-hours during the same period.

 Heating Value: The amount of heat produced by the complete combustion of a given amount of fuel.